Prescribing Medicinal Cannabis in the ACT

 b) imported in accordance with a valid customs import license issued by the Commonwealth Department of Health

-Cannabis cultivated by patients for their own use, or medicinal cannabis products manufactured outside of the Commonwealth Department of Health regulations cannot be prescribed.
+The legal status of all other forms of cannabis, whether intended for medicinal use or not, has not changed.
+Cannabis cultivated by patients for their own use, or medicinal cannabis products manufactured outside of the Commonwealth Department of Health legislation cannot be prescribed.

 NB: Cannabidiol (when containing no more than 2% of other cannabinoids) is a schedule 4 medicine, and as such no ACT Health authorisation is required.

 Commonwealth Government legislation also requires a prescriber who wishes to prescribe medicinal cannabis to obtain an authority to prescribe from the Therapeutic Goods Administration(TGA).
 Prescribers may submit their application at the same time as their TGA application, however applications will not be approved by ACT Health until TGA approval has been obtained.